muryno/CleanArchitecture_Modularization/README.md

-## Practical Guide to Building Android Apps with Clean Architecture, Modularization and Unit Testing

-### Architecture and Structure
-* Clean Architecture & MVVM & Moduarization & Unit Testing
+## The "Practical Guide to Building Android Apps with Clean Architecture, Modularization, and Unit Testing" is a comprehensive resource that outlines best practices for developing robust and maintainable Android applications.
+Detailed in a Medium article [Practical Guide to Building Powerful and Easy-to-Maintain Android Apps with Clean Architecture, Modularization ](https://murainoyakubu.medium.com/practical-guide-to-building-powerful-and-easy-to-maintain-android-apps-with-clean-architecture-c6c8b592a0f2u, this guide emphasizes the importance of using Clean Architecture, modularization, and unit testing to enhance app quality and scalability

 ## Project Modules
 * artist-domain